Hakimbek/my-git-notes/GettingStarted/Tools/README.md

 ### Git Bash Commands
 Git Bash comes with some additional commands that are stored in the /usr/bin directory of the Git Bash emulation.
 Git Bash can provide a robust shell experience on Windows.
 Git Bash comes with some essential shell commands like Ssh, scp, cat, find.

-Git Bash also includes the full set of Git core commands like **git clone, git commit, git checkout, git push,** and more.
+Git Bash also includes the full set of Git core commands like **git clone, git commit, git checkout, git push** and more.

 ## Git GUI
 Git GUI is a powerful alternative to Git BASH.
 It offers a graphical version of the Git command line function, as well as comprehensive visual diff tools.
 We can access it by simply right click on a folder or location in windows explorer.
 Also, we can access it through the command line by typing below command.